krutikavk/Bitly-Prototype-NoSQL-database/bitly/README.md

 2. Link Redirect Servers are auto scaled and load balanced with an internal Network ELB.

 ## Challenges in implementation
-1. Designing an architecture for the system based on the input constraints required was a great exercise in application of teh different service architectures discussed in beginning of the class.
+1. Designing an architecture for the system based on the input constraints required was a great exercise in learning application of different service architectures discussed in beginning of the class.
 This service resembles a 4-service microservice architecture.
 2. Designing and implementing a CQRS messaging system for the backend servers to communicate on was a good challenge.
 It involved researching on RabbitMQ messaging models like work queues, simple queues, publish-subscribe.
 I selected the publish-subscribe as it seemed a good match for communication in the multi-layered system.
 I have also implemented a Remote procedure call using RabbitMQ when Control Panel API requests link trends.
 3. Concurrency programming in Golang initially looked a little different from other languages I have used, but turned out to be super elegant and simple to implement with the next module.